U.S. farmers, lawmakers dial up pressure on Trump over biofuel policy

 Iowa, the largest U.S. producer of corn and ethanol, is a swing state won twice by Democrat Barack Obama.
 The state switched to the Republican candidate in 2016, in part because Trump promised to support ethanol.

-Cindy Axne, a Democrat who represents Iowa’s third district, wrote to the U.S. Environmental Protection Agency, saying the agency’s independent watchdog should investigate the small refinery waivers granted between 2016 and 2018.
+Cindy Axne, a Democrat who represents Iowa’s third district, wrote to the U.S. Environmental Protection Agency, urging its independent watchdog to investigate the small refinery waivers granted between 2016 and 2018.

-“The EPA’s misuse of the small refinery hardship waiver authority must end,” Axne said in her letter.
+“What we’re seeing with this administration is a dogged approach to allow the biggest fossil fuel players an opportunity to put more money back in the pockets of their large shareholders and take that money out of the pockets of hardworking farmers right here in Iowa,” Axne said at a news conference.

 “Ethanol consumption fell for the first time in 20 years, commodity markets are depressed, and many biofuel plants, including several in Iowa, have already slowed or halted production,” the letter said.